RJMorriss/1310-Program1/README.md

         - Returns a pointer to the Ride's Cart object
     - void setCart(Cart*)
         - Set the Ride's Cart to the parameter
+    - void printRide()
+        - Prints a formatted description of the member variables of the Ride object to the console
+        - Calls the printCart member function of its Cart object

 ### Other Class (Cart Class)
 This class will store information about a passenger cart for a specific ride